btcpayserver/btcpayserver-doc/docs/LightningNetwork_PaymentChannels.md

 Overview:

 1. The lightning node is deployed, enabled and its on-chain wallet is funded
-2. A peer is identified and the first payment channel is created
+2. A peer is identified and the first payment channel is opened
-3. Inbound capacity is acquired and the node is able to **send** and **receive**
+3. Inbound and outbound liquidity is acquired.
+The node is now able to **send** and **receive**
 4. Liquidity management, an ongoing process to maintain the capacity to **send** and **receive**

 Key considerations: